David Zvi Hoffmann: Writings

-while the commentaries on Bereishit and Shemot were written by his students, based on manuscripts of his lectures.
+while the commentaries on Genesis and Exodus were written by his students, based on manuscripts of his lectures.

 Hoffmann's Melamed Le-ho'il, are responsa on then contemporary issues, as based on historical evidence of tradition.
 He also published a translation of two of the orders of the Mishna into German.

 Most of his writings were in German and remain so to this day.
 The First Mishna was translated into English, and a selection of his comments on the Passover Haggada have been published in Hebrew as well.
-His Pentateuch commentary was later translated into Hebrew; though today out of print, it is available online.
+His Pentateuch commentary was later translated into Hebrew; though today some volumes are out of print.
+Sefer Shemos has been recently reprinted; other volumes are available online.